eriksjolund/mariadb-podman-socket-activation/README.md

 and starts MariaDB with socket activation.

-Interestingly, it's possible to use `podman run --network=none ...` both with UNIX sockets and TCP sockets when using socket activation.
+Interestingly, it's possible to use `podman run --network=none ...` with both UNIX sockets and TCP sockets, when using socket activation.

 Overview:
 | socket type | __--security-opt label=__ | systemd drop-in configuration file |